leoleung0102/create-react-redux-router-intl-app/README.md

 [en, zh].forEach(addLocaleData);
 ```

-3. Execute `npm build:translate` to strip out messages from your React component.
+3. Execute `npm build-translate` to strip out messages from your React component.
    Message files are created in `src/translations/messages` directory.
    You could refer to [react-intl](https://github.com/yahoo/react-intl) to see how to internationalize your React component

-4. Execute `npm build:langs` to copy your message file into different message json file by locale.
+4. Execute `npm build-langs` to copy your message file into different message json file by locale.
    For example, you would see `en-GB.json` and `zh-TW.json` under locales folder
    You could translate the message in the json files respectively